Virt-Lightning can quickly deploy a bunch of new VM. It also prepares the Ansible inventory file!

 : the VM namememory

-: the amount of memory to dedicate to the VMroot_disk_size
+: the amount of memory to dedicate to the VMvcpus

 : the number of vcpu to dedicate to the VMroot_password

-: this list of groups will be used if you generate an Ansible inventory.networks
+: this list of groups will be used if you generate an Ansible inventory.disks

 : a list of network to attach to the VM.
 The default is: one virtio interface attached to virt-lightning